choogiesaur/pso-utils/README.md

 a collection of helpful utilities for modding PSO! these are Python utilities aimed at parsing various PSO game file formats to enable users to extract, modify, and repack game assets before reinserting them into the game

 ## gsl_util
 I couldn't find a proper Gamecube format .gsl packer/unpacker so I made this one.
-The base code is adapted from the Dreamcast example on the [PSO Developers Wiki](http://sharnoth.com/psodevwiki/start) with adjustments for gamecube format, and added functionality to repack an archive.
+The base code is adapted from the Dreamcast example on the [PSO Developers Wiki](http://sharnoth.com/psodevwiki/start) with byte order adjustments for gamecube format (Big Endian), and added functionality to repack an archive.
 - python command line script for now
-- gamecube .gsl format is Big Endian, which this tool is designed for
 - will not work with dreamcast/pc formats, use alternate tools for those

 Notes: